manateeit/rools/memory-bank/progress.md

   - Added Tailwind CSS configuration with custom theme
   - Created basic pages (index, login, dashboard)
   - Added PostCSS configuration for Tailwind CSS
+- Comprehensive test plan has been created:
+  - Documented unit testing approach for core components
+  - Documented integration testing approach for external services
+  - Documented API testing approach for RESTful endpoints
+  - Documented UI testing with Puppeteer for web interface
+  - Documented end-to-end testing for complete workflows
+  - Created sample test files for UI and unit testing
+  - Added Puppeteer to package.json for UI testing
+- Supabase setup guide has been created:
+  - Documented project creation process on Supabase
+  - Documented database schema setup with SQL
+  - Documented authentication configuration for the application
+  - Documented environment variable setup for Supabase integration
+  - Documented troubleshooting steps for common issues
 - The project is now complete and ready for use!